 Soju is the national alcohol that’s consumed daily.
 It’s a favorite amongst backpackers in Korea and will have you buzzing in no time!

-This drink is super cheap and deceptively potent and before you know it, you’re 2 bottles down and ready to hit the Nuraebang down the road.
+This drink is super cheap and deceptively potent.
+Before you know it, you’re 2 bottles down and ready to hit the Nuraebang down the road.

 Or perhaps you’d prefer to end your evening off with bowling or even indoor baseball.
 These are all popular activities to do on your night out.